 Homemade apple butter is simpler than you think when you do it in the crock pot!
 Put it on toast, dip crackers into it or slather it on fruits.

 89. Cranberry Sauce

-If you’ve never had cranberry sauce that doesn’t jiggle, it’s time to make your own.
+If you’ve never had cranberry sauce without a jiggle, it’s time to make your own.
 Luckily, with just four ingredients, it’s a snap.
 Serve this alongside your turkey around the holidays or with any roast!

 90. Fig Apple Butter

 Haven’t cooked with figs very much?
-This is an easy way to introduce it to the family.
+This is an easy way to introduce them to the family.
 Bonus: Make extra, store in mason jars, and gift to friends and family!

 An oven-free cobbler is possible!
 Pomegranate juice gives it some extra “oomph,” and it’s super easy to make in the slow cooker.
 Be sure to substitute coconut sugar for brown and arrowroot flour for cornstarch.

 Photo: Fruit and Berry Cobbler / Stephie Cooks

 With just milk and plain yogurt, you can make your very own Greek yogurt!
 If your family eats a lot of it, this is a great way to save money and involve the kids.

 Skip the preservatives and refined sugar by making your own ketchup.
 Serve this alongside roasted potatoes or grass-fed burgers for a taste you won’t find in the supermarket’s condiment aisle!